What is retreat?

 The Tibetan word for retreat is ‘tsam’, which means ‘stop’ or ‘make a break’.
 This indicates we must stop, or make a break from, our normal activities and concentrate on a particular spiritual practice.
 The most important thing to stop during retreat is our distractions—to stop our busy mind.

-At Odiyana Center, we offer a variety of retreats to give the practitioner an opportunity to ‘make a break’ from normal activities and a distracted mind.
+At Odiyana Center, we offer a variety of retreats to give the practitioner an opportunity to ‘take a break’ from normal activities and a distracted mind.

 These retreats are offered throughout the year at the center and provide an opportunity to gain retreat experience in a quiet, peaceful environment.
 These retreats are generally guided and often have lunch provided on site.